scao1/newfile/_posts/2014-3-3-Hello-World.md

 title: Hello, world!
 ---

 Today is a sunny day!
 What a wonderful world we live in!
+Hello world!

 ![_config.yml]({{ site.baseurl }}/images/config.png)